groupsingalway/groupsingalway.github.io/README.md

 ### Editing a conference posting

-Conference websites are written in markdown in the `_posts` subdirectory.
+Conference websites are written in markdown in the `collections/_posts` subdirectory.
 This is modeled off of blogging sites, so files are modeled with the `YYYY-MM-DD-Name.md` format.
 The website will order the postings in chronological order.

 ### Building